 Before heading out to location scout, prepare yourself with the right tools for the job.
 Here are recommended tools and apps to use for location scouting:

-• Pinterest – Pinterest is a great way to gather all of your location ideas.
-Not only is it easy to upload to, it’s also easy to share with your shoot team when it’s all gathered.
+- Pinterest – Pinterest is a great way to gather all of your location ideas.
+Not only is it easy to upload to, it’s also easy to share with your shoot team once everything is collected.

-• Comfortable Shoes, Water, Snacks – Be ready to climb and explore comfortably.
+- Comfortable Shoes, Water, Snacks – Be ready to climb and explore comfortably.
+A proper scout can take a couple of hours, so don’t underestimate the physical side.

-• Camera – While your smartphone camera will suffice, it’s often beneficial to visualize different focal lengths and amounts of bokeh.
+- Camera – While your smartphone camera will suffice, it’s often beneficial to visualize different focal lengths and amounts of bokeh.
+Test shots at the scene are invaluable for reviewing light and composition back at home.

 How to Scout Predetermined Photography Locations

-If you already know where you’ll be doing the shoot, as opposed to searching for a new location, then scouting predetermined photography locations is just a matter researching all that you can about that location.
-Here are ways to scout a location prior to arriving to the location.
+If you already know where you’ll be shooting, scouting a predetermined photography location is mainly a matter of researching everything you can about that venue before you arrive.
+The more you know going in, the more efficiently you’ll move once you’re on location.
+Here are several ways to scout a location prior to your visit.

 Location Scouting with Google Maps

-The satellite view of Google Maps will give you critical information like driving directions, parking, general direction of the sunset, foliage/shade and more.
+The satellite view of Google Maps will give you critical information like driving directions, parking, general direction of the sunset, foliage and shade, and potential access issues.
 This is the first step to location scouting.
+Switch between satellite and street view to get a ground-level sense of the space, and use the timeline feature (where available) to see what the location looks like at different times of year.

 Location Scouting with Google Images

-The next step to scouting locations is to do a general Google Images search.
-The goal is not to find images to recreate or copy, but rather to understand the different opportunities available at the location.
+The next step is to do a general Google Images search of the location.
+The goal is not to find images to recreate or copy, but rather to understand the range of opportunities available at the venue.

 When viewing other images, pay close attention to the time of day and the lighting situations.
-Some scenes look incredible at certain times of the day, like golden hour, but may not work in harsh sunlight.
+Some scenes look incredible at certain times of the day, like golden hour, but may not work in harsh midday sunlight.
+Look for patterns in where photographers tend to position their subjects, and ask yourself what you’d do differently.

 Location Scouting with Instagram and Social Media

 Instagram – Instagram can be a great tool for scouting photography locations.
-To get started, use the search function to look for relevant hashtags, such as #landscapephotography or #urbanexploration, and browse through the top posts and tagged photos.
-Take note of the location tags and captions, as well as any nearby landmarks or points of interest mentioned.
+Use the search function to look for relevant hashtags, such as #landscapephotography or #urbanexploration, and browse through the top posts and tagged photos.
+Take note of location tags and captions, as well as any nearby landmarks or points of interest mentioned.
 You can also follow local photographers and photography accounts for inspiration and to discover new places to shoot.
-Additionally, Instagram’s “Explore” feature can show you popular posts and locations near you.
-Once you’ve found a potential location, be sure to research the area and any potential access or photography restrictions before heading out to shoot.
+Instagram’s “Explore” feature can surface popular posts and locations near you.
+Once you’ve found a potential location, research the area and any potential access or photography restrictions before heading out.

-Local Facebook Groups – Location scouting doesn’t have to be a solo adventure!
+Local Facebook Groups – Location scouting doesn’t have to be a solo adventure.
 Try connecting with other creatives in Facebook Groups and ask for advice.
-Consider posting an image in a local Facebook group and ask for advice scouting a similar location in your area.
+Consider posting an image in a local Facebook group and asking for recommendations on scouting a similar location in your area.
+Local photography communities are generally welcoming and generous with insider tips.

 How to Scout New Photography Locations